Everything You Need to Know About Customer Reviews

 After assessing the negative review, it’s now time to reach out to the customer.
 Being authentic is key – if your brand appears dishonest, it will make the situation worse.
 Look at the situation from the customer’s perspective.
 Would you feel frustrated if this happened to you?
 What would it take for you to feel satisfied with the company again?

-Begin by reassuring the upset customer that you will fix the problem.
+Begin by reassuring the upset customer you will fix the problem.
 Try to be as specific as possible, mentioning any relevant details.
-However, make sure that you make promises that you can deliver on.
-It’s even better if you set expectations that you can over-deliver on.
+However, make sure you make promises you can deliver on.
+It’s even better if you set expectations you can over-deliver on.

 Step 3: Present a Solution to the Customer